todarom3/SeniorProject/README.md

 Update the synthetic data generator to purposely generate fraudelent transactions based on patterns
 Begin working on a toy model in which a transaction can be checked for fraud based on patterns
 Start working on setting up the database
-// More detail will be added to future weeks as we do them

-Week 4: Database Implementation:
+Week 4: Database and Toy Model Implementation:
-Setting up SQL database (SQLite)
+Finish setting up SQL database (SQLite)
 Create tables and relationships
-Load synthetic data into the database
+Load transaction data into the database
-Write basic validation queries
+Continue working on the toy model

-Week 5: Java Ingestion Pipeline:
+Week 5: Improvements and Updates:
-Build Java program to ingest raw data
-Perform data cleaning and normalization
+Improve the transaction generator and checker to account for more fraud patterns
+Update the dashboard to reflect the rceent work done
-Insert processed data into the database
+Update the database with more info
+Improve the toy model

-Week 6: ETL Pipeline Integration:
+// Future weeks will be updated to reflect what was actually done Week 6: ETL Pipeline Integration:
 Automate ingestion and transformation process
 Add logging and error handling